 Be a Good Listener and Show Your Interest

-Listening to someone actively and showing your interest can play a significant role in getting to know each other.
+Listening to someone actively and showing interest can play a significant role in getting to know each other.
 When you listen to someone attentively, they can feel that you are giving importance to them.
 Your interest becomes evident, even if you don’t say it in words.

 A good listener immediately responds to the people they are listening to.
 Such responses can be verbal or non-verbal, or both.